stenhaug/shared/irt_local_dependence.md

 library(mirt)
 ```

+### Simulate data with dependency

-simulate data with a dependency. we’ll have 10000 students and 10 items.
+we’ll have 100,000 students and 10 items. all items will have difficulty
-all items will have difficulty 0 and discrimination 1. the first 9 items
+0 and discrimination 1. the first 9 items will be as usual. the order
-will be as usual. the order dependence comes from students who got the
+dependence comes from students who got the 9th item correct get a 1-unit
-9rd item correct get a 1-unit boost to their ability for the 10th item.
+boost to their ability for the 10th item.

 ``` r
 # simulate first 9 items